ubuntu/ubuntu-project-docs/docs/reference/exception-PostgreSQLUpdates.rst

       See the SRU template below for more details on how this bug will look like.

 `` 2.
+If there are no known CVEs being addressed by the update (if there is one, the CVE ID will be explicitly mentioned in the upstream changelog),``

+we will:

-Once everything is OK, upload the package to the proposed pocket (if it's a non-security upload), and, once approved, keep an eye on the excuses page and investigate any DEP8 failures.``
+`` 2.1. upload the package to the proposed pocket.
+Once approved, we will monitor the excuses page and address  any DEP8 failures.``

+else, if there are CVEs being addressed by the update, we will:

+`` 2.2. ensure there are no regressions by running autopkgtests for the updated package and its reverse dependencies.
+Then, contact the security team so then can take over the release to the security pocket.``

 .. _testing_and_verification: